admirito/flexvolume-example/README.md

 Highlighs:
 * WebDav flexvolume driver is a simple bash script (minimal changes from nfs example)
-* Uses anonymous WebDav, but could easily be extended to pass credentials
+* Supports username/password to pass credentials
 * Requires `davfs` and `jq` to be installed on the host
 * Requires WebDav service IP to be used, since the host is doing the mount and can't access the Kubernetes DNS